ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

 line or by configuring :envvar:`ANSIBLE_INVENTORY`.
 This can be useful when you want to target normally separate environments, like staging and production, at the same time for a specific action.

-Target two sources from the command line like this:
+To target two inventory sources from the command line:

 .. code-block:: bash